ethanlopes36/ethanlopes36.github.io/_pages/outreach.md

 author_profile: true
 ---

-I am passionate about engaging with the public and inspiring future scientists through a variety of outreach activities.
-Below are some of the organizations and initiatives I’ve been involved with.
+I am passionate about engaging with the public and inspiring future scientists of all backgrounds through a variety of outreach activities.
+Check out some of the cool organizations and initiatives I’ve been involved with!

 ---